Hitler attacked the Soviet Union on June 22, 1941, Finland knew the

 prepared a declaration of neutrality, but on June 22 and June 25, 1941

-the Soviet air force dropped bombs on a number of towns in southern
+the Soviet Air Force dropped bombs on a number of towns in Southern Finland.

 On June 25, the Finnish parliament declared that a state of